 If your products show up for the right searches, you will get more clicks and more sales.

 It can be helpful if you’re already familiar with the basics of ecommerce SEO, because these skills will help you with Google Shopping feed optimization.
-If you’re new to SEO, this article is a good place to start.

 Google Shopping does not target keywords.
 That doesn’t mean that keywords aren’t important.
 What it means is that your success depends on the details you include in your product feed.